How Much Does Long-Term Care Insurance Cost?

 We've included two policy examples below, one with no inflation rider and one with a 3% compound inflation rider.
 Compound inflation riders increase the benefits within a policy by a given amount each year to help offset inflation.
 Most people add inflation riders to their policies today.

-We'll also provide examples for different age ranges at the end of this article.
+We'll also provide examples for different ranges in this article.
 You can scroll down to see these examples.

 Approximate Monthly Premium With No Inflation Rider at Age 50